mikenguyen13/data_analysis/_book/30-dif-in-dif.md

 )

 print(res)
+#>
-#> Under the common trends assumption, beta estimates a weighted sum of 45 ATTs.
+#> Under the common trends assumption,
+#> the TWFE coefficient beta, equal to -3.4676, estimates a weighted sum of 45 ATTs.
 #> 41 ATTs receive a positive weight, and 4 receive a negative weight.
 #>
 #> ──────────────────────────────────────────